 If you don’t use WordPress or don’t want to set up an integrated store, there are plenty of other options.
 At the end of the day, you want to be able to make money from your music, and part of that is about making your music readily available, keeping prices low for fans, and keeping profits high (or at least sustainable) for you.

 You should ensure that fans have an option to buy your music directly via your website in some way or another.
 If this is simply a link to an external store, then so be it, but an integrated store is preferable.

 Bandcamp’s players are relatively customizable (although do lack in color and font options – hopefully something that will be expanded on in the near future), and Bandcamp is a trusted retailer by many.
 Embedding a Bandcamp widget onto your website is simple to do, and will allow people to make a decision without leaving your website.

 Of course, there are many other direct-to-fan outlets available.
-The most important thing is that you do your research and compare them to find out which one suits YOUR needs best.
+Do your research and compare them to find out which one suits YOUR needs best.
 Don’t be afraid to seek out feedback from other artists to find out what has worked for them, and what hasn’t.

-Ultimately, when it comes to selling your music or merchandise via your website, the decision is in your hands.
-There’s no correct answer, and no solution that is going to be right for everyone.
+Ultimately, when it comes to selling your music or merchandise direct-to-fan via your website, the decision is in your hands.
+There’s no correct answer and no solution that is going to be right for everyone.
 The way that you sell your products to your fans will depend on:

 - What you’re offering (physical or digital, or both?)

 - How many products you’ll be listing at one time

 - Whether or not you need stock control or the ability to create bundles and/or coupons

 - What payment options you require